Ibarca/Inventory_Projection_Dashboard/README.md

 • ISO calendar logic ensures consistent weekly alignment

-Using ISO calendar logic is critical for ensuring that all components of the inventory projection are perfectly aligned on the same weekly time axis.
-In this project, every time-based calculation is standardized to ISO weeks so that demand, inbound supply, and inventory balances are evaluated consistently.

-The ISO calendar defines weeks in a uniform way across years, with each week starting on Monday and belonging unambiguously to a specific ISO year and week number.
-This avoids common edge cases around year transitions where calendar weeks can otherwise be split or misclassified.

-In the query, a complete ISO-week calendar is generated directly in SQL for the full projection horizon.
-This calendar acts as the backbone of the model and is cross-joined with the SKU list to ensure that every SKU has a row for every week, even when no demand or inbound activity exists.
-As a result, the inventory projection remains continuous and the recursive logic never breaks due to missing weeks.

-Incoming purchase orders are also aggregated using the same ISO-week definition by truncating expected delivery dates to ISO weeks.
-This guarantees that inbound quantities are counted in the same weekly buckets as demand and inventory consumption.
+ISO calendar logic ensures that demand, inbound supply, and inventory are all evaluated on the same consistent weekly timeline.
+By standardizing everything to ISO weeks starting on Monday, the model avoids year-transition edge cases and misaligned weeks.
+A complete ISO-week calendar is generated in SQL and cross-joined with SKUs to guarantee continuous weekly rows, even when no activity exists, so the recursive projection never breaks.
+Inbound purchase orders are aggregated using the same ISO-week definition, ensuring that supply, demand, and inventory movements align perfectly.

 By enforcing a single, consistent ISO-week structure across all inputs, the model avoids misalignment between sales, orders, and stock movements, producing a reliable and operationally meaningful weekly inventory projection.